 The National Student Financial Aid Scheme (NSFAS) is a funding scheme that aims to provide funding for poor students who wish to study at a tertiary institution.

-NSFAS makes a strong effort to prioritize students with disabilities, to ensure that they have a comfortable academic experience.
-They offer a slightly different allowances to students with disabilities.
+NSFAS makes a strong effort to prioritize students with disabilities and ensure that they have a comfortable academic experience.
+They offer slightly different allowances to students with disabilities.

 Allowances offered by NSFAS:

 - Books and learning material allowance - R6 000 per year

 - Meal Allowance - R20 000 per year

 - Transport allowance - Depending on distance from the institution